How to declutter items your 'fantasy self' stubbornly holds on to

 It can make your dreams of a tidy, streamlined home come true

 Clutter causes stress, makes it difficult to find what we need and can accumulate out of nowhere.
-That's why decluttering the home of your 'fantasy self' might be the key.
+That's why decluttering the home of your 'fantasy self' might be the key to change: taking time to assess your sense of attachment to your possessions and evaluating if you hold onto them despite not using them in your present life.

-There are many reasons why clutter can build up including buying unnecessary bargains, obligations to keep things.
-This includes stubborn attachments of your 'fantasy self' to items for hobbies that are not realistic or ever going to be enacted, our psychology expert says.
+There are many reasons why clutter can build up including buying unnecessary bargains and obligations to keep things.
+But lesser talked about, another reason includes stubborn attachments of your 'fantasy self' to items we believe we will one day use or love despite never showing any real interest or use in them.

 What is your 'fantasy self'?

-You likely don't need to pause or look around your home to identify the objects that may belong to your fantasy self as they usually connect to your dreams and desires.
+You likely don't need to pause or look around your home to identify the objects that may belong to your fantasy self as they usually connect to your dreams and desires, which you can easily recall.

-Be it a dress you no longer fit into, a pair of shoes you love wearing but avoid because they hurt your feet, a sketchbook or painting materials that will one day come in handy when you finally make the time to use them.
+Be it a dress you no longer fit into, a pair of shoes you love wearing but avoid because they hurt your feet, a sketchbook or painting materials that will one day come in handy when you finally make the time to use them, fantasy self possessions can come in many forms.

 'While the fantasy self can inspire growth, it often creates dissonance when it’s not in harmony with our true needs or desires,' adds Shari.
-So as much as it's great to use your fantasy self as a source of inspiration for your colorful room ideas, it can quickly get out of hand and just cause clutter and unhappiness to accumulate in your home.
+So as much as it's great to use your fantasy self as a source of inspiration, it can quickly get out of hand and just cause clutter and unhappiness to accumulate in your home.

 Why is it hard to let go of items belonging to your fantasy self?